-A distinct trend of modern digital design is the soft UI shadow that aims to look as natural as possible.
-In this guide, I’ll go through some guidelines to follow to achieve this effect.
+A distinct trend of modern UI design trend is the soft UI shadow that aims to look as natural as possible.
+Do you want to learn how to create it yourself?
+Then just follow the steps in this guide.
+These are more step-by-step guidelines to follow and go through each time you create a shadow to achieve this effect.

 1. UI Shadow color

-1. The background-color (blue shadow on blue background)
+1. The background-color (eg. blue shadow on blue background)

-2. The element’s color (red shadow behind a red object)
+2. Or the element’s color (eg. red shadow behind a red object)

 2. Layer multiple shadows

 A simple rule to create a soft UI shadow is to use at least two different shadows layered on top of each other.
 This makes the shadows look more natural.

 Below are my two saved templates with a CSS code example.
 X stands for the how far the shadow extends to the right, Y stands for how far the shadow extends downwards and blur stands for how much blur the shadows should have.

 - X = 0, Y = 5-10, Blur = 10px